Victor2023Dev/deepwallet/docs/api/README.md

 order: 1
 ---

-## How to detect Keplr
+## How to detect DeepWallet

-You can determine whether Keplr is installed on the user device by checking `window.keplr`.
-If `window.keplr` returns `undefined` after document.load, Keplr is not installed.
+You can determine whether DeepWallet is installed on the user device by checking `window.keplr`.
+If `window.keplr` returns `undefined` after document.load, DeepWallet is not installed.
 There are several ways to wait for the load event to check the status.
 Refer to the examples below:

 You can register the function to `window.onload`: